BillowBone/SQL_Contact_Wallet_V2/README.md

 -display the list of the contacts working in a society by double-clicking on it

--display the list of contacts working in the same society as the one you double-cliked
+-display the list of contacts working in the same society as the one you double-clicked

-Each contact needs to be linked with a society but you can create a society without any contact in it
+Each contact needs to be linked to a society, but you can create a society without any contact working in it

 If you delete a society it will also delete all your contacts that works in this society